christianlarcomb/daily-app/README.md

     'Daily Response':
     {
         status: 200,
+        questions: [
-        message: "Well...
+            "Well...
 Where do I begin?",
+            "How can I help?",
+            "I've messed up!
+Who can I ask for help?", "I'm unsure about a commit, can you code review for me?"
+        ],
         errors: []
     }
 })